 Equine assisted wellbeing

-Our equine assisted wellbeing sessions offer a safe space for emotional processing and self-rediscovery with our rescued equines outdoors in nature.
+Our equine assisted wellbeing sessions for adults offer a safe space for emotional processing and self-discovery by connecting with our rescued equines.
 These sessions improve wellbeing and build resilience.
-Participants have the chance to slow down and connect with themselves by connecting with our horses and ponies in a friendly, non-judgemental environment.

-Each participant receives four one-hour structured, ground-based, equine interactive wellbeing sessions with one of our rescued horses and ponies and individual support from a qualified facilitator from our dedicated team.
-Activities may include grooming, leading and mindfulness.
+Each participant receives four 1 hour structured, ground-based, interactive equine assisted wellbeing sessions with one of our rescued horses or ponies with individual support from the qualified facilitator.
+Activities may include grooming, mindfulness activities and leading on longer walks on our beautiful sites.
 Previous experience with equines is not necessary to benefit from these sessions.

-The equine assisted wellbeing sessions were piloted as part of a national project for frontline workers whose mental health had been adversely affected by the COVID-19 pandemic.
-We are pleased to now offer these equine assisted wellbeing sessions to a wider group of adult participants.
+The equine assisted wellbeing sessions were piloted and independently evaluated as part of a national project for frontline workers whose mental health had been adversely affected by the COVID-19 pandemic.
+We now offer these evidence-based equine assisted wellbeing sessions to a wider group of adult participants.

 Equine assisted activities